polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/smart-contracts/evm-pallet.md

 FRAME provides an EVM execution pallet that allows unmodified EVM code to be executed in a Substrate-based blockchain.
-As a key part to Substrate's Ethereum compatibility layer, also known as [Frontier](https://github.com/paritytech/frontier), it works together with the [Ethereum pallet](https://docs.rs/pallet-ethereum/2.0.0/pallet_ethereum/) and the [Dynmaic Fee pallet](https://docs.rs/pallet-dynamic-fee/2.0.0/pallet_dynamic_fee/) to enable the creation of runtimes capable of fully emulating Ethereum block production and transaction processing.
+As a key part to Substrate's Ethereum compatibility layer, also known as [Frontier](https://github.com/paritytech/frontier), it works together with the [Ethereum pallet](https://docs.rs/pallet-ethereum/2.0.0/pallet_ethereum/) and the [Dynamic Fee pallet](https://docs.rs/pallet-dynamic-fee/2.0.0/pallet_dynamic_fee/) to enable the creation of runtimes capable of fully emulating Ethereum block production and transaction processing.

 <a class="btn btn-secondary primary-color text-white"